JAMadison/Palette_Pro/README.md

 ## Palette Pro
-This program allows you to create stunning 16-color paint palettes with matching light and dark variants for each color.
+This program offers a variety of powerful tools for creating and exploring color palettes.
 With just a few clicks, you can generate randomized color combinations and save them as beautifully crafted 320x60 PNG grids.

-In v2.0.x, we've added a new feature that lets you extract color palettes from any image using the Kmeans algorithm.
-Simply select an image and let the program do the rest!
-This feature is perfect for designers, artists, and anyone who wants to create color schemes based on an existing image.
+In addition, you can extract color palettes from any image using two different methods: the Kmeans algorithm and Colorgram.

-Whether you're looking to create a brand new color palette or extract colors from an image, this program makes it easy to experiment with colors and find the perfect combinations for your next project.
+The Kmeans algorithm method clusters the pixels in the image into a specified number of groups to generate a color palette, while Colorgram extracts the dominant colors directly from the image.
+This gives you two powerful methods for generating color palettes based on existing images.
+Whether you're a designer, artist, or just looking to experiment with color, this program offers everything you need to create stunning and unique color schemes.

+## Already have a copy of Palet Pro?

+Pull the latest changes from your remote repository using the git pull command.
+Navigate to your Palette Pro directory and open a CMD window, copy and paste the command below and you are good to go!

+	git pull

+##

-## Palette Pro v2.0.0 Release and Install instructions:
+## Palette Pro v3.0.0 Release and Install instructions:

 Review the code here - https://github.com/JAMadison/Palette_Pro/blob/main/main.py

 1. Requires python 3.10+ and Git